mayconfmelo/min-article/docs/manual.typ

 = Copyright

 Copyright #sym.copyright #datetime.today().year() Maycon F. Melo. \
-This manual is licensed under MIT terms and rights. \
+This manual is licensed under MIT. \
 The manual source code is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 The logo was obtained from #link("https://flaticon.com")[Flaticon] website.

-This project does not have any association with the Associação Brasileira de Normas Técnicas, and the — costly — norms cited here are all property of ABNT.
+This project does not have any association with the Associação Brasileira de Normas Técnicas, and the --- costly --- norms cited here are all property of ABNT.
 This is not an official project.